ojdon/MailGrid/README.md

 # Contributing

 Any contributions will be happily received.
-Just open an issue or make a pull request.
+Simply open a [new issue](https://github.com/rapidwebltd/MailGrid/issues) or create a new [pull request](https://github.com/rapidwebltd/MailGrid/pulls).
 However, please consider if your contributions would be more suitable upstream.